Academic Materials Survey results

 Success at Douglas College

 Douglas students have made our campaign a tremendous success.
-Out of all of the institutions in the province, Douglas College ranks second in OER adoption rates, collectively saving our students over $600,000 between 2012-2017!
+Out of all of the institutions in the province, Douglas College ranks first in OER adoption rates – since 2013, almost 17,000 students have saved over $2 Million from OER adoptions that have replaced traditional commercial textbooks!

-The Douglas Students’ Union contributed to and supported the creation of the Douglas OER Grant for Douglas faculty members to create nw OERs for their courses – this was achieved in the Spring of 2018 with the first awards handed out to 5 faculty members in Summer 2018.
+The Douglas Students’ Union contributed to and supported the creation of the Douglas OER Grant for Douglas faculty members to create new OERs for their courses – since the grant began in Winter 2018, 49 grants have been awarded leading to increased adoptions of Open Education Resources (OERs) at Douglas.

 - Save students money on textbooks by increasing adoption of OERs at Douglas College